 Your CAS number, which you need for your visa application, will be emailed to you in a 'CAS statement' which lists the information that the University has sent to the Home Office and the University’s Tier 4 Licensed Sponsor number, name and address.

-For your visa application you will need original certificates or transcripts for the qualifications listed on your CAS statement (though some nationals will be exempt from submitting them).
+For your visa application you will need original or copy certificates or transcripts for the qualifications listed on your CAS statement (though some nationals will be exempt from submitting them).
 The statement lists your course fees for one year and whether you have paid any money for University accommodation.
 You must follow Home Office instructions about sending or having available documents showing you have funding for your fees and living expenses.

 2. Academic Technology Approval Scheme (ATAS)